max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 -

+global.mat4FromDescription(matDescription [string]) : mat4
+	Returns a mat4, based on a mat4's string 'description'.
+Useful when trying to store it in a JSON, for example.

+-

 global.VisualizePositions(scale (optional) [Number]) : VisualizePositions object
 	A class that places cubes on each position in the 'positions' array, for quick visualizations.